aleksandr-kiliushin/learning/roadmap.md

 ## 🎨 CSS

-- TODO: Fill in, CSS the definitive guide
+- TODO: Fill in, CSS the definitive guide.
-- TODO: Fill in, another css book
+- TODO: Fill in, another CSS book.

 ## 🌵 GIT